Starting your Alumni Program

 If you’ve ever employed anyone who has subsequently left the business, then you already have an alumni network.
 The question is not do you want to have one, but do you want to be able to maximize the benefits of it?
 A well-run, organized and engaged alumni network can deliver benefits such as savings on recruitment costs, increased referrals for open roles, new business, brand ambassadors and more.
 But these rewards require the business to be actively involved in the alumni network, to take ownership of the data and to champion it both internally and externally.

-Around 98% of Fortune 500 companies have a company alumni program of some sort, including the likes of LinkedIn, McKinsey and Blackrock.
-So if you don’t have a company alumni network, you’re missing out.
+Around 98% of Fortune 500 companies have a corporate alumni program of some sort, including the likes of LinkedIn, McKinsey and BlackRock.
+So if you don’t have a corporate alumni network, you’re missing out.
 However, it’s not enough to simply collect the names and email addresses of your former staff.
 A well-run alumni network can deliver major value to your organization.

 Talent acquisition: We know that recruiting the best talent for your organization is hard and making a mistake costs money.
 An active alumni network can help reduce recruitment costs.
 Passive recruitment results in a failure rate of 46%, and when the average cost of one hire is $4129 (below management level) it’s an expensive mistake to make.
 62% of former employees would consider going back to a company they had left - becoming what are known as Boomerang hires.
 Boomerang hires typically have a 44% higher retention rate over three years, meaning that turning to your alumni network to fill those empty roles results in a more successful hire for both employer and employee.